yongler/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## **Introduction**

-This project is adapted from `AddressBook3` and makes use of a few of its features. `SoC InternApply` is a project intended for `SOC students` who are applying for internships and are looking to keep track of all their `applications`.
+This project is adapted from `AddressBook3` and makes use of a few of its features. `SoC InternApply` is a project intended for `SoC students` who are applying for internships and are looking to keep track of all their `applications`.

 ### This developer guide is intended for users who:
 - Want to `develop` this project further